-Through celebrating Black History Month every October, it gives the nation an opportunity to join together, celebrate and understand Black heritage, culture and everything it brings to our society.
+Celebrating Black History Month every October, it gives the nation an opportunity to join together, celebrate and understand black heritage and culture and everything it brings to our society.

-In 2014, Ireland became the fourth country in the world to officially honour Black culture and heritage, following the lead of the United States, the United Kingdom and Canada.
+In 2014, Ireland became the fourth country in the world to officially honor Black culture and heritage, following the lead of the United States, the United Kingdom and Canada.

-A network of groups came together through the Africa Irish Development Initiative (AIDI) to organise a series of events, to take place throughout Ireland every year during the month of October.
+A network of groups came together through the Africa Irish Development Initiative (AIDI) to organise a series of events to take place throughout Ireland during the month of October.

-Back in 2014 when celebrating Black History Month was first introduced in Irish society, Zephrynus Okechi Ikeh, project Coordinator of Black History Month Ireland (BHMI), said that the initiative of the project is to tackle racism and discrimination, through helping people understand the different cultures within society.
+Back in 2014 when the initiative was taken to celebrate Black History in Irish society, Zephrynus Okechi Ikeh, project Coordinator of Black History Month Ireland (BHMI), said that the initiative of the project is to tackle racism and discrimination, by helping people understand the different cultures within society.

 The BLM Movement encouraged people of colour in Ireland to come forward about their experiences of racism in the country.
-An often misconception of Ireland is that racism doesn’t exist here, but that it not true.
-Racism has existed in Ireland for a very long time and it is important for people to take an opportunity like Black History Month to educate themselves on the different types of racism that people can experience, so society can actively work together to abolish racism.
+An often misconception of Ireland is that racism doesn’t exist here, but that is not true.
+Racism has existed in Ireland for a very long time and it is important for people to take an opportunity like Black History Month to educate themselves on the different types of racism that people can experience, so society can work actively to abolish racism.

-The Black Lives matter movement will not disappear, with the momentum behind it, the movement is at its strongest, empowering the masses and uniting nations.
+The Black Lives Matter movement will not disappear, as it is at its strongest empowering the masses and uniting the nations.